three people dressed as ghosts — covered in white sheets and wearing sunglasses on top

-In many ways, Student Affairs is only as valuable as its reputation.
+In many ways, Student Affairs within higher education is only as valuable as its reputation.

 When students don't buy into the value of engaging in campus life, engagement — and thus the benefits it provides — suffers.
 Likewise, when other departments within a college or university hold misconceptions about the work of Student Affairs, campus decision-makers are likely to reduce the budget devoted to student engagement.

-So, today, we're debunking some of the top myths that harm Student Affairs and keep colleges and universities from reaching their full potential.
+So, today, we're debunking some of the top myths that harm offices of Student Affairs and keep higher education institutions from reaching their full potential.

 If you are a Student Affairs professional yourself, we hope these facts and figures will inspire you to educate students and colleagues on your work.
 If you're a student or a higher education professional focused on another area, we hope this list will give you a truer, more vibrant picture of student engagement.

-1. Student organizations and campus events are just a silly distraction from the real educational experience.
+1. Student organizations and campus events are superflous distractions from "real" educational experiences

-Higher ed leaders outside of Student Affairs often scoff at student clubs and organizations.
-They may argue that clubs focused on frisbee golf, anime or a capella provide bits of pointless fun — enjoyable for their few members but without any bearing on the overall collegiate experience.
+Higher ed leaders outside of Student Affairs & Success Services often scoff at student clubs and organizations.
+They may argue that clubs focused on frisbee golf, anime, or a capella provide bits of pointless fun — enjoyable for their few members but without any bearing on the overall collegiate experience.

-But the research says otherwise.
+Research disagrees with this myth.
 Co-curricular engagement isn’t an easy, mindless way for students to fill up their free time, akin to watching TV or scrolling Tik Tok.
 Students who regularly engage in campus programs and join student organizations are more likely to persist through to the next academic year than their uninvolved peers.
-They also typically feel a greater sense of belonging within their institutions, maintain higher GPAs and are seen as more ready for the workforce by employers.
+They also typically feel a greater sense of belonging within their institutions, maintain higher GPAs, and are seen as more ready for the workforce by employers.

 Additional reading: How Student Engagement Can Make or Break Your Retention Rate

 First off, having fun can easily be argued to be a noble goal in and of itself!
-Fun programming supports students’ mental health, promotes social wellness and increases students’ satisfaction with the higher ed experience.
+Fun programming supports students’ mental health, promotes social wellness, and increases students’ satisfaction with the higher ed experience.
+But that’s not all programs can do

 Additional reading: Co-curricular Frameworks for Skills Development in Student Affairs

-4. There’s no need for Academic Affairs and Student Affairs to ever collaborate.
+3. There’s no need for Academic Affairs and Student Affairs to ever collaborate

 Students don’t view their academic experiences as separate from their co-curricular engagement; it’s all part of their broader higher ed experience.
-So, as studies have shown, collaboration between Academic Affairs and Student Affairs improves the holistic student experience and produces greater outcomes for the institution.
+So, as studies have shown, a collaboration between Academic Affairs and Student Affairs in higher education improves the holistic student experience and produces greater outcomes for the institution.

-Here are some ways Student Affairs professionals can start collaborating with their colleagues in Academic Affairs.
+Here are some ways professionals working in Student Affairs can start collaborating with their colleagues in Academic Affairs.

 Additional reading: Why Campus Collaborations Are Key to the Success of Student Affairs at Any Institution

-5. Being involved on campus has no impact on a student’s job prospects.
+4. Being involved on campus has no impact on a student’s job prospects

 Once again, research says otherwise.